UCSB-CMPTGCS-1A-F17/ucsb-cmptgcs-1a-f17.github.io/_cs24/lab00.md

 desc: "Getting started with C++ functions and github's web interface"
 assigned: 2017-04-04 09:00:00.00-7
 due: 2017-04-11 23:59:00.00-7
+submit_cs_link: "tbd"
 ---

 # Activities to complete prior to coming to the lab

-1. Check out your [mentor group](/info/mentor_groups/).
-In lab you and all your group members should meet with your mentor as soon as you reach the lab.
-Gather around your mentor for a short activity to get aquainted with your group

 2. Read the lab introduction (see next section)